-Whether you are using a traditional nail clipper or a Dremel (grinder) for cutting your dog’s nails, there are aspects to each that you need to consider before putting tool to toenail.
+Whether you are using a traditional dog nail clipper or a Dremel nail grinding tool for cutting your dog’s nails, there are aspects to each that you need to consider before putting tool to toenail.

 A sharp blade ensures you get clean cuts on the nail.
 When the blade is dull, it increases friction on the nail causing more pressure to be applied and perceived by your dog.

 The sharpness of the blade also affects how the clipper sounds on the nail when it’s cutting.

 What may be imperceptible to you, is heard loud and clear to your dog.